A38, Junction Ashburton; 2 minutes

 Ashburton is a delightful town on the southern slopes of Dartmoor in the heart of the South Devon countryside; its high street could give Totnes a run for its money with a great range of butchers, bakers and artisan producers.

-For sweeter cravings the counter is awash with daily baked goods, like salted caramel brownies, fresh scones, or a slice of chocolate, banana and walnut cake.
+For sweeter cravings the counter is awash with daily-baked goods: salted caramel brownies, fresh scones, slices of chocolate, banana and walnut cake.
+Parking is yards away.

 Buy The Extra Mile Guide